 Here are the best places to explore artefacts and collections from the First World War in museums in Britain

 The First World War continues to occupy a central place in the British national psyche.
-Despite the death in 2011 of Harry Patch, the last British veteran to experience the fighting in the trenches, we continue to memorialise and remember the Great War.
-With the 100th anniversary of the First World War continuing, museums in the UK are looking at new ways of interpreting what was supposed to be the ‘war to end all wars’ and today there are dozens of military museums all over Britain where the sacrifices of a whole generation of young men can be explored.
-Here is a selection of the best of them, as well as some excellent websites on the subject.
+Despite the death in 2011 of Harry Patch, the last British veteran to experience the fighting in the trenches, we continue to memorialise and remember the Great War and today museums in the UK are looking at new ways of interpreting what was supposed to be the ‘war to end all wars’.
+There are dozens of military museums all over Britain where the sacrifices of a whole generation of young men can be explored.
+Here is a selection of the best of them.

 Personal stories are told through the artefacts bringing you close to the horrors of the Great War – like the officer’s leather glove, shrunk to the size of a child’s hand by the effects of poisonous gas or the remnants of chamise and life ring worn by a woman who survived the German sinking of the Lusitania after being sucked into the liner’s funnel then blown clear when the engines exploded.